CodenameCookie/CodenameCookie/README.md

 - 👋 Hi, I’m @CodenameCookie
-- 👀 I’m interested in Github
+- 👀 I’m interested in integrating everything
-- 🌱 I’m currently learning Github
+- 🌱 I’m currently learning GitHub
-- 💞️ I’m looking to collaborate on Github
+- 💞️ I’m looking to collaborate on AI and time series trading
 - 📫 How to reach me Github